 CFSP is a performance-based program.
 In a performance-based program, grades serve a different purpose than they do in a traditional academic program.
 In a performance-based program your grades do not directly affect our decision to recommend you for licensure, advancement in field experiences, or continuation in the program.
-In a performance-based program, grades are indicators of the following matters: 1) timely progress in understanding and applying the knowledge base needed to perform at the proficient level, 2) intellectual engagement, 3) ability to think, speak, and write at a graduate level.
+In a performance-based program, grades are indicators of the following matters: 1) timely progress in understanding and applying the knowledge base needed to perform at the proficient level, (2) intellectual engagement with the process of becoming school psychologist, (3) ability to think, speak, and write at a graduate level.